AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-More specifically, if at least one non-discriminant component (either explicitly declared or inherited) of a record type or type extension either is of a type which defines default initialization or is declared by a component_declaration which includes a default_value, then the record type or type extension shall define full default initialization.
+More specifically, if at least one non-discriminant component (either explicitly declared or inherited) of a record type or type extension either is of a type which defines default initialization or is declared by a component_declaration which includes a Default_Value, then the record type or type extension shall define full default initialization.

 [The enforcement of this rule requires looking at the ``full_type_declaration``